Alam-Kuh

-ʿAlam-Kūh (علمکوه; also: Alam Kooh) – Mount Alam – is a mountain in Alborz mountain range in north of Iran, Mazandaran Province, forming a peak of Takht-e Suleyman Massif.
-It is located in Kelardasht District of Mazandaran Province of Iran.
-With an elevation of 4,805 meters, it is the second-highest peak in Iran after Mount Damavand.
+Alam-Kūh (علمکوه; also: Alam Kooh) or Mount Alam is a mountain in Alborz mountain range in northern Iran, Mazandaran Province, forming a peak of Takht-e Suleyman Massif.
+It is located in Kelardasht District of Mazandaran Province.
+With an elevation of 4,828 meters, it is the second-highest peak in Iran after Mount Damavand.

 Climbing history

-The first recorded ascent of the peak was made from Hazarchal over the south face by the German brothers Bornmüller during their six-month botanical exploration of the Alborz in 1902.
+The first recorded ascent of the peak was made from Hazarchal over the south face by the German Bornmüller brothers during their six-month botanical exploration of the Alborz in 1902.

 Douglas Busk, a British mountaineer, climbed Alam-Kuh via the east ridge in 1933 and again in 1934 from over the west ridge.

-The 800 m high, steep granite north face provides some of the most difficult and interesting mountaineering routes in the country and the climbs rank alongside major climbing routes in the European Alps.
+The 800 m high, steep granite north face provides some of the most difficult and challenging mountaineering routes in the country, and the climbs rank alongside major climbing routes in the European Alps.
 In addition to local climbers, the north face attracts European climbing teams.
 The first known ascent from the north was by a German party (Gorter/Steinauer) in 1936 via the northwest ridge.
-Subsequently, French and Polish teams established other routes on the north face during the 1960s and 1970, these being multi-day routes of high alpine standard.
-A British team followed with a successful ascent in 1978.
-The first winter ascent of the north face was made by Mohammad Nouri in 1991.

 2004 earthquake

-Most of the fixed ropes were damaged severely during a major 6.3 magnitude earthquake and consequent rockfall in 2004.
+Most of the fixed ropes were severely damaged during a major 6.3 magnitude earthquake and consequent rockfall in 2004.
 The mountain was closed to climbers for some months because of the hazard of rockfall and loose cables.

 Terrain and approach

 The mountain range supports permanent snow and glaciers.
-Although the southern slopes of the range tend to be dry and barren, the northern valleys leading to the Caspian Sea (which offer the best approaches to the mountains) are wet and lush with vegetation.